CSCfi/Kielipankki-utilities/docs/howto_pipeline_textkorpora.md

 ### Archiving your conversion scripts
 Your **conversion scripts** for creating the HRT should be preserved.
 It is recommended to upload them to GitHub.
-The place for your scripts is in 'Kielipankki-konversio'.
+The place for your scripts is in 'Kielipankki-utilities'.
 Do 'git pull' to make sure your copy of the repository is up to date.
 Then change to the sub folder 'corp' and create a new folder for your corpus in here.
 Copy your conversion scripts to this folder.

-The command for adding your scripts to the repository (from Kielipankki-konversio/corp/'your_corpus'/) is:
+The command for adding your scripts to the repository (from Kielipankki-utilities/corp/'your_corpus'/) is:

     git add .